pivotal-cf/pivnet-resource/README.md

     description
 ```

-The top-level `release` key is now required due to the fact that it contains important information about a product.
+The top-level `release` key is optional at present but will be required in a later release.

 * `version`: *Required.* specifices version of the new release